-linked to the airport slot allocated for the purpose of the flight, and that the flight be operated in line with the slot allocated.
-The Network Manager should receive the relevant information allowing to link airport slots and flight plans, in order to properly carry out its flow management function.
-An ATFM slot should not be granted in the absence of a corresponding airport slot.
+Slot allocation is just one of the many measures that may be used to optimise airport capacity, and it must be considered in conjunction with other elements to achieve on-time performance.
+This includes air traffic flow management, where predictability is required to allocate airspace capacity to flights successfully.
+Therefore, it is crucial that flight plans (Air Traffic Flow Management - ATFM - slot) be formally linked to the airport slot allocated for the flight and that the flight be operated in line with the slot allocated.
+The Network Manager should receive the relevant information allowing to link airport slots and flight plans to carry out its flow management function properly.
+An ATFM slot should not be granted without a corresponding airport slot.

-This will also serve to cement the integration of airports into the network and overcome gaps between airports and en-route capacity, and complement the necessary efforts to complete the Single European Sky and ensure adequate provision of airspace capacity.
+This will also serve to cement the integration of airports into the network, overcome gaps between airports and en-route capacity, and complement the necessary efforts to complete the Single European Sky and ensure adequate provision of airspace capacity.

-Airport capacity
+5.9 Airport capacity

 Numerous factors combine to determine an airport platform's capacity.
-The available capacity is maximised when each factor is put to use at its optimal level, bearing in mind that increasing capacity in one area can decrease capacity elsewhere, thus reducing the overall effectiveness (e.g. increasing runway throughput without appropriate apron or terminal capacity or an efficient turnaround process).
-Declared capacity is thus not a readily measurable quantity, but an agreed 'benchmark' months in advance of when the scheduled operations will actually take place.
-The true operating capacity of an airport when actual operations take place may be different.
-Thus, the declared capacity must be set in the face of uncertainty, taking into consideration the full range of true operating capacities that may materialise in practice.
-For these reasons, it is more appropriate to talk of "coordination parameters" - the set of factors which influence the capacity realistically available, and thus avoiding the implication that the airport guarantees capacity availability.
+The available capacity is maximised when each factor is used at its optimal level, bearing in mind that increasing capacity in one area can decrease capacity elsewhere, thus reducing the overall effectiveness (e.g. increasing runway throughput without appropriate apron or terminal capacity or an efficient turnaround process).
+Declared capacity is, therefore, not a readily measurable quantity but an agreed 'benchmark' months before the scheduled operations take place.
+An airport's true operating capacity must be different when actual operations occur.
+Thus, the declared capacity must be set amid uncertainty, considering the full range of actual operating capacities that may materialise in practice.
+For these reasons, it is more appropriate to talk of "coordination parameters" - the set of factors which influence the capacity realistically available, thus avoiding the implication that the airport guarantees capacity availability.

-Airports must be given flexibility in setting coordination parameters at the most optimal level in order to plan, finance, develop and grow in the most sustainable way possible, whilst taking note of unique local factors that might not be replicated at other airports ACI EUROPE recommends that Article 6 of the Slot Regulation be amended to require that the capacity analysis and methods for determining the values of coordination parameters reflect the full spectrum of operating conditions, service levels and the public functions of the airport, as long as these are substantiated and consulted in a multi-stakeholder environment.
+Airports must be given flexibility in setting coordination parameters at the most optimal level in order to plan, finance, develop and grow in the most sustainable way possible whilst taking note of unique local factors that might not be replicated at other airports.
+ACI EUROPE recommends that Article 6 of the Slot Regulation be amended to require that the capacity analysis and methods for determining the values of coordination parameters reflect the full spectrum of operating conditions, service levels and the public functions of the airport if these are substantiated and consulted in a multi-stakeholder environment.

-Ultimately, airports are best placed to know their own capacity, as a result of the multiple factors at play.
+Ultimately, airports are best placed to know their own capacity because of the multiple factors at play.
 This can be assisted by better information sharing between relevant stakeholders.
-The option for an independent regulator to approve and publish capacity declarations may be allowed, but should not be a general requirement and where it is applied there should be a formal and reliable consultation framework so as to ensure that eventual declarations are based on evidence.8
+An independent regulator may be allowed to approve and publish capacity declarations.
+Still, it should not be a general requirement.
+Where it is applied, there should be a formal and reliable consultation framework to ensure that eventual declarations are based on evidence.8